 Skills acquisition

-Organic synthesis of heterocyclic molecular structures, and their characterization (NMR, IR, mass spectrometry, HPLC).
+Organic synthesis of heterocyclic molecular structures, and their characterization (NMR, mass spectrometry, optical spectroscopies, HPLC).
 The activity is supported by an interdisciplinary network of collaborators, combining complementary expertise in computational chemistry, biological evaluation, and advanced physico-chemical characterization.

 Sketch of a cubane HOF